sinclairzx81/typebox/readme.md

 ## Syntax Types

-TypeBox provides support for parsing TypeScript syntax directly into TypeBox Json Schema schematics.
-Syntax Types offer a string based DSL frontend to TypeBox's Type Builder system and can be useful for converting existing TypeScript type definitions into Json Schema schematics without reimplementation via the Type Builder.
+Syntax Types is a feature that enables TypeBox to parse TypeScript type annotations directly into Json Schema.
+This feature works both at runtime and statically within the type system.
+Syntax Types use Json Schema as the Abstract Syntax Tree (AST) parse target for TypeScript types.
+Syntax Types are designed to offer a syntactical frontend to the standard Type Builder API.

-Syntax Types are provided via optional import.
+This feature is available via optional import.

 ```typescript
 import { Parse } from '@sinclair/typebox/syntax'